 Contents

 Small class sizes, great pastoral care, exciting extracurriculars, excellent exam results...
 It's understandable to want to give your child all the benefits of a private school education.
-If you are concerned about paying the fees, there are support options available to you and your family.
-Many fee-paying private schools (also known as independent schools) offer financial assistance to allow children from all backgrounds access to a top quality education.
+If you're worried about school fees, there may be support options available to you and your family.
+Many independent schools offer financial assistance to widen access to top-quality education.

-The cost of an independent education in the UK varies considerably from school to school.
-The amount a school charges will depend on which type of school it is, the region it is located in, and the reputation of the school.
-Schools in London and the South East, and schools with boarding facilities, tend to be among the most expensive.
+The cost of an independent education in the UK varies from school to school.
+The fees depend on the type of school, its reputation, and the region it is located in.
+Boarding schools, and schools in London and the South, are usually more expensive.

-As a general guide, private day schools charge between £4,000–£8,000 per term at senior school level (secondary education, age 11–16), and more in the sixth form.
+Most independent day schools charge between £4,000–£8,000 per term for senior students.
 Boarding school fees are more expensive – often in the region of £10,000 per term.
 So, a private senior education will cost from £12,000 per year for day schools, and from £30,000 per year for boarding.

-A bursary is a grant awarded to a child who meets the academic standards set by a selective school, but whose family would not otherwise be able to afford the school fees.
+A bursary is a financial grant.
+Bursaries are given to children who meet certain criteria (e.g. high academic standards) but whose families would not otherwise be able to afford the school fees.
+Bursaries do not need to be repaid to the school.

 Their performance in the entrance exam and interview (selective schools)